Andy Warhol: Music

 Warhol strongly influenced the new wave/punk rock band Devo, as well as David Bowie.
 Bowie recorded a song called "Andy Warhol" for his 1971 album Hunky Dory.
-Lou Reed wrote the song "Andy's Chest", about Valerie Solanas, the woman who shot Warhol, in 1968.
-He recorded it with the Velvet Underground, and this version was released on the VU album in 1985.
+Lou Reed wrote the song "Andy's Chest" in response to the attempted assassination of Warhol.
+The song was originally recorded by the Velvet Underground in 1969, but it wasn't released until a version appeared on Reed's solo album Transformer in 1972.
 The band Triumph also wrote a song about Andy Warhol, "Stranger In A Strange Land" off their 1984 album Thunder Seven.